Mr Malcolm West

 MD PhD FRCS(Ed) FRCS(Eng)

-He aims to improve outcomes in patients undergoing major cancer surgery utilising personalised risk stratification and tailored multimodal prehabilitation interventions.
-His research interests include interrogating the pathophysiological mechanisms of changing fitness, nutrition, and body composition with cancer therapies, whilst using prehabilitation interventions to improve physiological resilience, patient-reported and cancer outcomes.
+His research interests include interrogating the interplay between pathophysiological mechanisms of changing fitness, body composition, tumour/immune microenvironments and mitochondrial function with cancer therapies and the prehabilitation interventions to rescue and improve metabolic health, physiological resilience, and cancer outcomes.

 Landmark publications: